revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Fossil Sampling Rate | FBD-Psi %}

 Since our data set includes serially sampled lineages, we must also account for the rate of sampling through time.
 This is the fossil sampling (or recovery) rate ($\psi$ in {% ref fig_full_model_gm %}), which we will instantiate as a stochastic node named `psi`.
-As with the speciation and extinction rates (see {% ref FBD-SpeciationExtinction %}), we will use an exponential prior on this parameter and apply scale moves to sample values from the posterior distribution.
+As with the speciation and extinction rates (see {% ref FBD-SpeciationExtinction %}), we will use an exponential prior on this parameter and apply a scale move to sample values from the posterior distribution.

 {{  mcmc_script | snippet:"block#","9-10" }}